A Go-To-Market Launch I’m Proud Of

 Complex?
 Yes.
 Challenging?
 For sure.
 But also incredibly rewarding.
 We not only validated the product, but built lasting customer relationships and market confidence before launch.

 Sales enablement is where the product story truly comes to life, creating confidence in the field.
-For this launch, I led enablement efforts across all business segments, creating tailored content and training for both new business and account management teams.
+For this launch, I led enablement efforts across all segments, creating tailored training for both new business and account management teams.

 The goal was to ensure every seller could clearly articulate our value, differentiate against competitors, and handle real-world customer conversations.
 I developed a full suite of enablement materials, including: